uneuro/Magento-cleaner/README.md

 ##Todo
+  - Permit to choose amount of visitor logs to keep in the database
   - Add compatibility for Magento2
   - Collect statistics / generate nice report.
   - Logrotate more somes filenames with local.xml custome settings